waggle-sensor/summer2021/Razin/Optical Flow Report.md

 # Lucas-Kanade Optical Flow

-Basic validation
+LK optical flow fields are created using the `cv.calcOpticalFlowPyrLK()` method.
+This algorithm is meant for sparser feature sets.

-https://user-images.githubusercontent.com/78514700/124178018-ded53980-da65-11eb-8db9-e160cb82094d.mov
+I used a short clip of my pen moving across a white background to do some basic validation of my slightly modified LK algorithm: https://user-images.githubusercontent.com/78514700/124178018-ded53980-da65-11eb-8db9-e160cb82094d.mov

 ## Reflectivity Data
 I began by using the same .avi video as those I used for the dense optical flow algorithm.
 However, I quickly realized these plots were not well-suited to this algorithm (Fig. 14-15).
 In particular, all the starting point for the flow began on the plot boundaries, title, labels, or legend.
-I'm not sure why this is.
+This likely has to do with the `cv.goodFeaturesToTrack()`method, which decides the points to track.

 |  |  |
 |---|---|